VSai2314108/PolygonBacktest/reademe.md

 ### Strategy
-Evaluate the strategies you use on the outputs of scanner Save each trade as a chart file or simply as a set of trades
+Evaluate the strategies you use on the outputs of scanner Save each trade as a chart file or simply as a set of trades Day trading algorithms should set the date as 9:30 of the day while swing trading should have the date with no time